SIZE:

 LIFE CYCLE:

-Sexual maturity at 2 years of age.
+Sexual maturity at 2 years.

 Its habitat varies throughout its life.
 The Atlantic tomcod lives in salt water and migrates to fresh water to reproduce.
 It is an anadromous fish.